 The tables in this section summarise general recommended disposal arrangements for frequently generated and infrequently generated refuse for each use within the development.
 Sections 2.4.1 and 2.4.2 describe the frequently generated refuse streams that are generated in high volumes for any given period and require significant capacity for storage prior to collections.
-Section 2.4.3 describes the infrequently generated refuse streams that are generated in relatively low volumes, and where minimal provision for storage can be easily managed by collection frequency.
+Section 2.4.3 describes the infrequently generated refuse streams that are generated where minimal provision for storage can be easily managed by collection frequency.

 2.4.1.
-Residential Refuse
+Frequently Generated Residential Refuse